Design map-based visualizations

 Removing the fill for zero count hexbins gives more context for a map reader and focuses attention on the cells where there are high blood lead level patients.

-Note that there are hexbins classified with 1 point within them.
-In most cases, you will not want to display a single case within a single hexbin.
+There are hexbins classified with 1 point within them.
+In most cases, you won't want to display a single case within a single hexbin.
 This is clearly a small cell.
 You can adjust the histogram of the graduated symbols to change the classes of the map symbology.

 Histogram tab